stiftelsen-effekt/main-site/README.md

 When editing content in sanity for the `production` dataset, a webhook triggers a build of the most recent version of the main branch.
 This generates static sites with the most recent content.
 Building typically takes somewhere in the range of 4 minutes.

 ## Testing 💥

+Currently, only E2E tests are configured.

+### E2E

+Tests can be found in the `cypress` folder.
+We utilize [Cypress](https://www.cypress.io/) for end-to-end testing.
+To execute the tests, initiate the development server by running `npm run dev` with either the Norwegian or Swedish production Sanity datasets specified in `.env.local`.
+After that, run either `npm run cypress:se` or `npm run cypress:no` to execute the tests for the corresponding domain.